-I am writing this article on How to Save Money Teaching English in Korea to help new native English teachers in Korea to create a savings plan that takes advantage of the benefits of teaching abroad.
+I am writing this post on How to Save Money Teaching English in Korea to help new native English teachers in Korea to create a savings plan that takes advantage of the benefits of teaching abroad.

 To start with,